rafaelcoelho/rafaelcoelho/README.md

 ## ✨ Hi there!
 I'm Rafael Coelho ✨

-First of all I am Software Developer and my main mantra is **Talk is cheap.
+First of all he is Software Developer and his main mantra is **Talk is cheap.
 Show me the code.
 (Linus Torvalds)**

-Software advocate (architect, tester, analyst, agilist and so on) basically a DEVELOPER!
-He is passionate about software and system development applying best practices and **productive methodologies ever** (fully based on innovation from daily basis) because **in the end of the day** the only thing that really matters is the **software working in production**.
+The main cause of him is Software advocating (architect, tester, analyst, agilist and so on) basically extending for a solid DEVELOPER!
+After his family he is passionate by **motorcycle** and about software/system development applying best practices and always **productive methodologies** (fully based on innovation from daily basis) because **in the end of the day** the only thing that really matters is the **software working in production**.

 You can find me on Twitter at [@rscoelho](https://twitter.com/rsacoelho) and on Linkedin at [www.linkedin.com/in/rscoelho](www.linkedin.com/in/rscoelho)